maiamcc/contrasite/_src/gigs.markdown

 #### Wednesday, November 30th --- [Princeton Contra](//princetoncountrydancers.org) with [Crossing the Millstone](//princetoncountrydancers.org/music/bands/crossing.htm) (*free for dancers under 35*)
 Dancers under 35 dance FREE at Princeton 5th Wednesday dances, and at this very special event, we're giving out FREE JOY to all dancers under the age of 110!

-#### Friday, January 13th --- [Village Contra](///www.villagecontra.org) (NYC gender-free), band TBA
+#### Friday, January 20th --- [Brooklyn Contra](//www.brooklyncontra.org/), band TBA
-Shake off your gender for a bit and come dance the night away with Village Contra!
+Dance away the winter chill with some warm company and aerobic exercise!

 #### Saturday, January 21st --- [CDNY](//cdny.org) with Brooklyn Swing Ensemble
 Come dance to the local, home-grown tunes of Brooklyn's groovin'-est band.
 They've got "swing" right in the name!!